-Kacy Ritter – Corporate Director of Alumni Services
+Kacy DeSilva – Corporate Director of Alumni Services

 On my own power, I can be a pretty dark person.
 Even at six years sober, my sense of humor remains rather morbid, and still I love to make casual references to vampire novels.
 During the course of addiction, however, my captive interest in the darkness was painfully overwhelming.
 Though I still enjoy a good conversation about the zombie apocalypse, I am thrilled that I no longer feel like a zombie walking aimlessly through life.
 I am grateful I have been given a purpose in helping others to be rescued from the “gates of insanity or death.”

 “Frequent contact with newcomers and each other is the bright spot of our lives.” –Pg.
 89

 Since my move from Texas to Florida, I’ve made a sincere effort to make a home within the fellowship in West Palm Beach.
 After scouring local recovery clubs, I’ve found a solid group filled with Big Book warriors, and I have been blessed to meet a host of women who are eager to work the 12 Steps.
 I have had little free time over the past few weeks, and have consistently gone to bed with a feeling of contented exhaustion.
 While any variety of self-help books might recommend that I be sure to “take it easy” or “calm down” during this period of adjustment, I have been reminded of the incredible joy that comes from giving of oneself so that others might find recovery.
 Though my leisure time has been invariably impacted, the quest to get involved has been well worth it.